xinyee20/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the home folder for your **Serenity** application.

 4. Double-click the file to start the app.
-The _GUI_ similar to the below should appear in a few seconds.
+The _GUI_ similar to the image below should appear in a few seconds.

    ![Ui](images/Ui.png)